The National News Desk: Format

+The National Weather Desk

+The National Weather Desk launched on September 26, 2022 as a half-hour spinoff of The National News Desk.
+The program features an extended look at top weather stories, a national forecast, local weather-related stories from Sinclair stations, explainers about weather events, and weather-related photos and videos from viewers.
+The last portion of each program is a cut-in to allow stations to present local forecasts or other content.

 Reception

 The program gained notice at launch for having five times as many Twitter followers as NewsNation after its first week (compared to NewsNation, which had been on the air for five months).
 However, the social media accounts under "@Circa" had existed since 2012 for Sinclair's defunct Circa News service.
 That service was discontinued on March 26, 2019, with Sinclair keeping its existing social media accounts alive and repurposing them under the new "@TND" handle quietly two months later and building The National Desk concept around the dormant accounts, along with retaining most of the Circa-era follower base who had not stopped following the accounts.
 NewsNation in contrast had started fresh social media accounts, rather than transitioning its followers from those following it under the channel's former branding of WGN America.